paulfitz/daff/README.md

 The library
 -----------

-To use this library from Javascript, first include `daff.js` on a webpage:
+You can use `daff` as a library from any supported language.
+We take here the example of Javascript.
+To use `daff` on a webpage, first include `daff.js`:
 ```html
 <script src="daff.js"></script>
 ```
-Or with nodejs:
+Or if using node outside the browser:
 ```js
 var daff = require('daff');
 ```